chriscoyier/smashburgers-in-bend/src/content/burgers/willieburger.md

 color: "#fff"
 ---

-Chris and Kahla's dedication to perfectly classic smashburgers is unmatched with Willieburger.
-From [Eat Drink Bend's profile page](https://eatdrinkbend.com/restaurants/willieburger/):

-> We’re a mom and pop burger cart that keeps it simple.
-We specialize in smash style burgers that come standard with grilled onions, cheese, and burger sauce.
-Our options are singles, doubles, and triples.
-All burgers come with a bag of chips.
+Willieburger, from Chris and Kahla Collins, is the best smashburger in Bend.
+Their dedication to perfectly classic smashburgers is unmatched.
+All they do is singles, doubles, and triples.
+The thinly sliced onions are smashed right into the patty during cooking.
+Make it spicy by adding jalapeños done the same way for $1.

+No sides except bags of chips.
+No drinks except a cooler of sodas.
+No frills.
+Just burgers.

-Entirely based on taste, they are my favorite.
-But frankly the unpredictable hours and location have left me frustrated a few times and I'm a creature that values predictability.
-Willieburger is brand new though, only opening in 2022, and I'd say _most_ carts took longer than that to find their footing.
-The fact that they sell out at every event is a good sign.
+Frankly the unpredictable hours and location have left me frustrated a few times and I'm a creature that values predictability.
+Your best bet is consulting Instagram, as they post schedules [like this](https://www.instagram.com/p/Cw35pGGruNo/) sometimes.

+They sell out nearly every time they are open especially at events, so that should tell you something about how good they are.